|Policy Title: Wheeled Conveyances||Category: Public Safety/Risk Management|

 DEFINITIONS USED IN THIS POLICY

-Safety concerns and University liability and efforts to minimize the cost of building maintenance require that wheeled conveyances be prohibited from the interior spaces of campus buildings.
+Safety concerns, university liability and efforts to minimize the cost of building maintenance require that wheeled conveyances be prohibited from the interior spaces of campus buildings.

 - Indoor use of wheeled conveyances is prohibited.

 - Small items such as non-motorized skateboards and roller blades may be carried into residence halls and apartments only.
-Bicycles are prohibited in buildings, except in residence halls and apartments with permission of a University Housing representative.
+Bicycles are prohibited in buildings, except in residence halls and apartments with permission of a University Housing representative, or in an indoor bike parking facility approved by Facilities Management consistent with CSU Design Standard 612.

 COMPLIANCE WITH THIS POLICY